strostro/strostro/README.md

 # Hi there👋

-I'm a Master of Analytics student at Massey University, a passionate Full Stack Analyst,specializing in data/business/system analysis.
+I'm a Master of Analytics student at Massey University, a passionate Full Stack Analyst, specializing in data/business/system analysis.

 ## Skills